-If you are pushing the weight that your treadmill can handle there are a few things you can do to ensure that your machine will last as long as possible:
+If you are pushing the weight that your treadmill can handle it’s not going to explode when you first step on it.
+Here are a few things that happen if you exceed the weight limit of your treadmill and what you can do to mitigate them:

 - Don’t hang on the handles.
 If you are hanging on the handles and forcing the treadmill to move your feet for you you are making the motor do all the work.
 Keep the speed down to a point where you are “moving over the treadmill” as opposed to fighting it.